Joby Aviation: Development

+eIPP (2026 - 2029)

+The Federal Aviation Administration’s Electric Vertical Takeoff and Landing (eVTOL) Integration Pilot Program (eIPP) is a three‑year initiative established to accelerate the safe integration of advanced air mobility (AAM) aircraft into the U.S. National Airspace System and to gather operational data to inform future regulations.
+Proposals were solicited from state, local, tribal, and territorial governments in partnership with industry participants, with selected pilot projects involving use cases such as air taxi services, regional passenger flights, cargo and logistics operations, emergency medical response, and autonomous flight demonstrations.

+In March 2026, Joby Aviation was selected to participate in five of the pilot projects under the eIPP, with opportunities to conduct early operations and demonstrations in regions including the New York/New Jersey area, Texas, Florida, North Carolina, and Utah.

+On April 27, 2026, Joby Aviation operated the first point-to-point flight by an eVTOL aircraft in New York City.
+The demonstration flight took off from John F. Kennedy International Airport and landed at the West 30th Street Heliport.
+The flight lasted for about 15 minutes and was hosted by the Port Authority of New York and New Jersey, which is leading one of the projects the eIPP.

 Financing

 The company was originally self-financed by Bevirt, after the sale of his previous companies, Velocity11 and GorillaPod.
 On February 1, 2018, Joby Aviation announced that it raised $100 million in a Series B round of funding, including from Intel Capital, Toyota AI Ventures, Jet Blue Technology Ventures, Tesla/SpaceX-backer Capricorn Investment Group, Allen & Company AME Cloud Ventures, Ron Conway, 8VC, CloudKitchens co-founder Sky Dayton, and Pinterest co-founder Paul Sciarra.
 On January 15, 2020, Joby Aviation announced a Series C round of funding, totaling $590 million, led by Toyota Motor Corporation and a manufacturing partnership with Toyota.
 In December 2020, Joby Aviation acquired Elevate, Uber's air taxi division, and also received a $75 million investment from Uber, bringing Joby Aviation's total funds raised to $820 million.

 In January 2021, it was reported that Joby Aviation was exploring a special-purpose acquisition company (also known as "blank check corporation") to become a public company.
 In February 2021, the company entered into a business combination agreement with Reinvent Technology Partners, a SPAC funded by LinkedIn co-founder Reid Hoffman and Zynga founder Mark Pincus.

 Shares in the SPAC, incorporated October 2020 in the Cayman Islands in 2020, were traded on the New York Stock Exchange as the symbol RTP.
 Upon the closing of the transaction, the combined company will be named Joby Aviation, and become publicly traded, with its common stock to be listed on the New York Stock Exchange as the symbol JOBY.

 In October 2022, Delta Air Lines announced a $60 million investment in Joby Aviation to offer “home-to-airport” flights, at first from New York City and Los Angeles.